Hello and Welcome back to MoreFamFun OUTDOORS. Today we are giving you a Co op CTY 2.2 bike review. It’s the newest addition to our family.

 The CTY 2.2 is awesome, but there are a few things about it that really bother me.
 They aren’t big issues, but little things that come down to personal preferance.
 It’s probably why Christy will ride this bike more than me.

 First of all, I really prefer the look of internal wiring for the derailleur cables.
-You never have to worry about anything catching on it, or a rock kick up and causing damage to the cables when they are run through the frame.
+You never have to worry about anything catching on it, or a rock kicking up and causing damage to the cables when they are run through the frame.
 The CTY 2.2 does have the hydraulic brake lines internally wired.
 It doesn’t make sense why the derailleur cables are exposed.

 There are two other areas where I feel like REI or Co-op could make some big improvements.
 First, this bike is $1,000 at full price… Why oh why can’t these bike companies throw in a quick adjust lever for the bike seat height?